holochain/launcher-tauri/README.md

 1. Go to the [Releases page](https://github.com/holochain/launcher/releases).
 2. Download the appropriate executable for your platform and execute it.

+## Updating Launcher

+If you already have Launcher installed and would like to update to a new version of the Holochain Launcher, go to the [Releases page](https://github.com/holochain/launcher/releases) and download the appropriate executable for your platform.

+### Windows

+1. Double click the downloaded `.msi` file
+2. On the Windows SmartScreen pop up, click on Run Anyway
+3. Run through the setup process without changing the Destination Folder
+4. The setup process will request to close applications that are using files that need to be updated.
+This will include the Old Holochain Launcher as well, if it is currently open
+5. Click Ok at this step, to proceed with the setup
+6. Open Launcher once installation is complete

+### MacOS

+1. Quit the running Holochain Launcher
+2. Open the downloaded `.dmg` file and drag it to your Applications Folder
+3. A pop-up with the message "An item named Holochain Launcher already exists in this location.
+Do you want to replace it with the one you're moving?" will appear
+4. Select "Replace"
+5. Go to the Applications folder
+6. Click on Holochain Launcher and select Open

 ## Usage

 ### Setting Up the Password